TheGamer007/mangahub/README.md

 Open the application by running the 'main.py' file.
 This can be done either by double-clicking it, or through Command Prompt / Terminal, based on you Python installation settings.

 Detailed help for usage is provided within the application itself.

+## Examples
+An 'Examples' folder is included in this repo for testing purposes wihout needing you to download any Manga by yourself.

+To import, Add the 'Manga' folder as a source. **NOT** the Examples folder itself.